Mourinho reveals he wanted Bale at Real Madrid before he left as he finally looks to get his man at Tottenham | Goal.com

 Mourinho reveals he wanted Bale at Real Madrid before he left as he finally looks to get his man at Tottenham

-Jose Mourinho says he tried to sign Gareth Bale for Real Madrid before the Welsh star made the switch from Tottenham, but the coach refused to confirm reports he wants to bring him back to the Premier League.
+Jose Mourinho says he tried to sign Gareth Bale for Real Madrid before the Welsh star made the switch from Tottenham, but he refused to confirm reports he wants to bring him back to the Premier League.

 Bale joined Madrid in 2013, the same summer Mourinho departed the Santiago Bernabeu after a three-year spell in charge.

-The winger's agent has said the 31-year-old wants to return to the north London side and a deal is currently being negotiated, while Manchester United have also been linked.
+The winger's agent has said that Bale wants to return to the north London side and a deal is currently being negotiated, while Manchester United have also been linked.

 "It's not my job to have contact with agents, I don't want to comment on that, especially on players at other clubs.